utkar22/Spatial-Data-Analysis-of-Rice-Yields-Across-North-India/readme.md

 Please refer to the report for detailed information and findings.

-## Usage Instructions
-To replicate the analysis or explore the data further, please refer to the Jupyter Notebook provided in this repository.

-## License
-The dataset and analysis are provided under the terms of the [MIT License](LICENSE).

-## Citation
-If you find this analysis or dataset useful, please cite the following papers:
-- Ajay et al. (2022) - Sampling Design
-- Ajay et al. (2021) - Wheat Data

 Feel free to reach out to the contributors for any questions or clarifications.